-The crushing defeat of the Emperor, along with the destruction of the second Death Star, served as beacon for Thrawn to return to the fight, and with his entire fleet at his command, the Chiss commander absorbed the remnants of the Empire and set his sights on the victorious members of the Rebel alliance.
+The crushing defeat of the Emperor, along with the destruction of the second Death Star, served as a beacon for Thrawn to return to the fight, and with his entire fleet at his command, the Chiss commander absorbed the remnants of the Empire and set his sights on the victorious members of the Rebel Alliance.
 The Thrawn trilogy, as they came to be known were the stand out novels from the Star Wars Expanded Universe and their downgrading to the non-canon set of Star Wars adventures known as “Legends” did not sit well with the fans.

-In response to the overwhelming fan backlash, Disney moved to reintroduce the character of Grand Admiral Thrawn into the narratives of the hugely successful television series, Star Wars: Rebels and commissioned the original author of the Thrawn trilogy, Timothy Zahn to craft an all new origin story for the much beloved character.
+In response to the overwhelming fan backlash, Disney moved to reintroduce the character of Grand Admiral Thrawn into the narratives of the hugely successful television series, Star Wars: Rebels and commissioned the original author of the Thrawn trilogy, Timothy Zahn to craft an all-new origin story for the much-beloved character.

 Whilst sat in the packed auditorium of the Star Wars: Rebels panel at Star Wars Celebration (London) 2016, my excitement was dialled to eleven when Dave Filoni himself, announced the imminent arrival of Timothy Zahn’s THRAWN.
 The fans erupted with euphoria as we all came together to share our excitement for a novel that had been over twenty years in the making, and after a laborious wait of what seemed like forever, my review copy arrived in my letterbox.